 What I can’t stand about current political coverage is that it lacks perspective.
-Hysterical reactions to the 24-hour news cycle and sound bites, self-serving statements applied without principle or consistency, too little actual listening to people we disagree with, obsessive attention to inaccurate polls that put too much emphasis on elections as horse races are what constitute “political analysis” these days.
+Hysterical reactions to the 24-hour news cycle and sound bites, self-serving statements applied without principle or consistency, almost tribal reactions against “the other” party, ideology or interest group, too little actual listening to people we disagree with, obsessive attention to inaccurate polls that put too much emphasis on elections as horse races are what constitute “political analysis” these days.

 What I try to offer on this blog is some historical perspective and consistently applied principles.
 I’ve lived long enough to observe that the current acrimonious face-offs between “liberals” and “conservatives” fail to acknowledge that these definitions have evolved and changed over time.
 Neither side likes to acknowledge that they have reversed their positions.

 Reversal on Role of Military